Punktum-dk/epp-service-specification/NIS2-EPP-documentation.md

 - validate the contact's email address, and
 - indicate whether a company is a sole proprietorship.

-Relevant extensions in the examples provided in the appendices are highlighted in green.

 Table of Contents

 [NIS2 EPP documentation - EPP 5.2.0 -en 1](#_Toc213752210)